Top 5 2nd Quarter Trades of Hi - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Hilton Capital Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Hikari Tsushin, Inc.’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Hilton Capital Management, LLC bought 181,485 shares of NAS:VCSH for a total holding of 1,273,291.
-The trade had a 1.7% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $76.63.
+Hikari Tsushin, Inc. reduced their investment in NYSE:BK by 33,392 shares.
+The trade had a 0.17% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $44.63.

-During the quarter, Hilton Capital Management, LLC bought 155,719 shares of NYSE:BMY for a total holding of 165,103.
-The trade had a 1.47% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $76.11.
+During the quarter, Hikari Tsushin, Inc. bought 10,177 shares of NYSE:BABA for a total holding of 28,131.
+The trade had a 0.15% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $98.24.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.